ThinkWithPbody/Yifu-Pages/content/Wiki/Peer 3D Printing Service.md

 > [!info]
 > Slicing fee is discounted or waived depending on complexity.
 >
 > Slicing fee is waived for Bambu Studio sliced .3mf files, print failures are not covered and no support will be provided.
-If you understand the risks and seek complete control, use this [[./Attachments/Peer 3D Printing Service/Template.3mf|template]] to get started.
+If you understand the risks and seek complete control, use this [template](http://www.mediafire.com/view/rgq6dceauc22jln) to get started.

 ### Getting Started